turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-one.md

   - For example: If a user searches for a recipe and finds no matching results, a message is displayed to indicated that the search worked, nothing is broken, there just aren't any matching recipes found.
 - WOW > Design is responsive across small, medium and large breakpoints.

+### Collaboration and Professionalism
+- See "Minimum Collaboration and Professionalism Expectations" above.
+- While this is not a scored rubric section, every team member is expected to fully participate, contribute, communicate and collaborate with the team throughout the entirety of this project.
+Failure to do can result in an individual failing the project, even if the group/project is otherwise passing.